intersystems-community/vscode-iris-jupyter-server/README.md

 1. Install the extension.
 This will also install the Jupyter and ObjectScript extension packs if you don't already have them.
 2. Use [InterSystems Server Manager](https://marketplace.visualstudio.com/items?itemName=intersystems-community.servermanager) to define a connection to an IRIS server.
-> **Note:** IRIS developers who already use the `objectscript.conn` settings object and don't want to adopt Server Manager should consult a later section of this document for information applicable to them.
+> **Note:** IRIS developers who already use the `objectscript.conn` settings object and don't want to adopt Server Manager's `intersystems.servers` object for their server definitions are not required to do so.
+However `objectscript.conn` must contain values for `username` and `password`.
+Switching to use Server Manager would mean that plaintext password could be avoided.
 3. From VS Code's `File` menu select `New File...`.
 This option is also available on the Welcome page.
 4. When a quickpick appears, choose `Jupyter Notebook`.
 5. Click the button in the upper right of the notebook captioned `Detecting Kernels` or `Select Kernel`.
 6. If the next picker is titled 'Select Kernel' choose `IRIS Notebook Servers...`.
 Otherwise choose `Select Another Kernel...`, then choose `IRIS Notebook Servers...` from that picker.
-7. In the next quickpick ("Select a Jupyter Server") choose `Add IRIS Notebook Host...`.
+7. The first time you use the extension you will be taken directly to the next step below (#8).
+On subsequent uses you are asked to "Select a Jupyter Server" and can pick a previously-used _server:NAMESPACE_ entry, then proceed at step #11 below.
+Alternatively choose `Add IRIS Notebook Host...` and proceed at step #8.
-8. The next quickpick ("Choose IRIS Server"), pick your target.
+8. On the "Choose IRIS Server" quickpick, choose your target.
-> **Note:** If your target is missing from the list, do the following:
-> - Open your `settings.json` file.
-One way is to run `Preferences: Open User Settings (JSON)` from Command Palette.
-> - Add the `superServer` property to the server's definition within the `intersystems.servers` settings object.
-> - The `superServer` property is an object with a required `port` property.
-The default superserver port for an IRIS instance is 1972.
-Change this if necessary.
-> - If your target's `webServer` property's `host` property doesn't point to the IRIS instance's host but instead to a separate web server then you must also name the IRIS host in the optional `host` property of `superServer`.
->
-> Go back to step 5 above.
 9. On the next quickpick choose your target namespace.
 10. When you connect a notebook to a namespace for the first time you will be asked to allow the installation of a support class named `PolyglotKernel.CodeExecutor`.
 Choose `Yes`.
 > **Tip:** To avoid having to load this class into other namespaces on the same server you can add a %ALL package mapping of the `PolyglotKernel` package to the default code database of the namespace you initially connected to.